Professor; Head of the MFA Screenwriting Program

-Walter has written numerous feature assignments for the major studios and has sold material to all three networks.
+Professor Walter has written numerous feature assignments for the major studios and has sold material to broadcast networks.
 He has also written many informational, educational and corporate films.
-He lectures on screenwriting and storytelling throughout North America and the world.
+He lectures on screenwriting and storytelling throughout the world.
 He has conducted master classes in London, Paris, Jerusalem, Madrid, Rio de Janeiro, Mexico City, Beijing, Sydney and Hong Kong.

-Walter is a widely-viewed pop culture critic and media pundit who has appeared multiple times on NPR and KABC-Talk Radio, on numerous independent television and radio stations and on the programs "The Today Show,” “The O’Reilly Factor,” “Hardball,” “ABC Primetime,” “Scarborough Country” and “CBS News Nightwatch.”
-More than a hundred newspaper and magazine articles have described his work and the program he directs at UCLA.
+Professor Walter is a pop culture critic and media pundit who has appeared multiple times on NPR and KABC-Talk Radio, on numerous independent television and radio stations and on “The Today Show,” “The O’Reilly Factor,” “Hardball,” “ABC Primetime,” “Scarborough Country” and “CBS News Nightwatch.”
+More than a hundred newspaper and magazine articles have described his work and the program he directs at UCLA TFT.

-In addition to his stature in the media and academic world as a writer of substantial professional experience, Richard is also a leading expert witness in intellectual property litigation.
+In addition to his stature in the media and academic world as a writer of substantial professional experience, Professor Walter is also a leading expert witness in intellectual property litigation.